-Lilian has delivered several talks and workshops, for the Society of Australian Genealogists, the SAG Writing Group, the Bankstown Family History Group Inc., Bankstown Historical Society, the Hurstville Family History Society and the Botany Bay Family History Society.
+Lilian has delivered several talks and workshops, for the Society of Australian Genealogists, the SAG Writing Discussion Group, the Bankstown Family History Group Inc., Bankstown Historical Society, the Hurstville Family History Society, Canterbury Historical Society and the Botany Bay Family History Society.

 She has been interviewed by Chris Urquhart, from the Today Show, about Find My Past and its indexes.
 Lilian also featured on GeneaBloggers, in the May I Introduce to You series, on 27 February 2017.